-Hopeless War: They've been trying to drive the Qunari off Seheron for at least eighty years, but have yet to even inspire a serious counterattack.
-Of course, the Qunari can barely make headway in conquering the mainland since they were first repulsed, so this is more of a stalemate.
+Forever War: They've been trying to drive the Qunari off Seheron for at least eighty years, but have yet to even inspire a serious counterattack.
+Of course, the Qunari can barely make headway in conquering the mainland since they were first repulsed, so the two are caught in a stalemate.

 Made a Slave: The Tevinters are heavily involved in the slave trade, particularly when it comes to elves.

 The Magocracy: Not initially.
 The elves (or the Old Gods) taught the Archon Thalsian Blood Magic, and it all went downhill from there.
 Now mages rule everything, from the government to the Chantry.
 They even split from the official Andrastian Chantry so they could reinterpret scripture to put mages back on top.